Apply as a parent

 - be under 18 on the date you apply

-- have been under 18 when you first applied for the visa and not live an independent life
+- have been under 18 when you were first granted leave and not live an independent life

 Your child is living an independent life if, for example, they’ve left home, got married and had children.